slawoe/c-cs/README.md

 # codingchallenges
-Coding challenges from different companies with solutions
+Coding challenges.

+For challenges read the READMEs in the different folders.